kennethlynne/generator-angular-xl/README.md

 it will automatically intercept all calls to the given API when using ```$http``` or ```$resource```, and reply with data specified in `app/scripts/mock-api.js` after the given delay, when ever you are ready to implement with a real API set ```useMocks: false```

 ### Page
 Pages are located under `app/pages`.
 A page basically is a controller, with a view and page specific styling.
-Routes are specified using the powerful Angular-UIs router instead of the ngRouter one.
-This helps handle sub-views, stateful urls and other nice stuff.
+Routes are specified using the powerful Angular-UI Route API in the config section in the controller.

 Example:
 ```bash